mozilla/bedrock/docs/coding.rst

     Example: ``l10n_image=True``

-- lazy_loading
+- loading
-    Boolean to provide “lazy” value for “loading” attribute.
-This will be “eager” by default.
+    String to provide value for image loading attribute.
+This will use browser default ("eager") if not set.
 Lazy loading defers fetching of images to a browser decision based on user scroll and connection.

-    Default: False
+    Default: None

-    Example: ``lazy_loading=True``
+    Example: ``loading='lazy'``